MilesTails01/Prince-of-Persia-Animation/README.md

-# :crown: Prince of Perisa TT Animation Data
+# :crown: Extract Prince of Perisa Animation Data

 In order to use this script you need to download Noesis (c) Richard Whitehouse https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91